StarRocks/starrocks/docs/en/using_starrocks/data_lake_query_acceleration_with_materialized_views.md

 ## Overview

-StarRocks supports building asynchronous materialized views based on external catalogs such as Hive catalog, Iceberg catalog, and Hudi catalog.
+StarRocks supports building asynchronous materialized views based on external catalogs such as Hive catalog, Iceberg catalog, Hudi catalog, and Paimon catalog.
 External catalog-based materialized views are particularly useful in the following scenarios:

 - **Transparent Acceleration of data lake reports**